 There is an election integrity case quietly working its way through the courts that could make some headway in the state of Georgia.
-Michael Daugherty, who is a physician who started an organization called the Justice Society to help people fight legal battles with behemoths like the federal government, filed his lawsuit with the Fulton County Superior Court on Jan.
+Michael Daugherty, who is a healthcare entrepreneur who started an organization called the Justice Society to help people fight legal battles with behemoths like the federal government, filed his lawsuit with the Fulton County Superior Court on Jan.
 25 with a motion to amend the petition filed on Feb.
 8.

 Daugherty v.
 Raffensperger.
 Keep an eye on this one.
 According to Georgia law, you cannot vote in a runoff if you did not vote in the general election or weren't eligible to do so.
 Uh oh….https://t.co/34W63XsyDL